openjs-foundation/cross-project-council/project-resources/PROJECT_FUND.md

 - [2023](../PROJECT_FUND/2023.md)

-# F.A.Q.

-## How a project might request funds?
+## Requesting Project Funds

 Funds should be requested on an ad-hoc basis through a PR requesting the funds.
+The level of funding will be determined on a case-by-case basis after consideration of the request and discussion with the project maintainers.

-The requests should follow a specific template, but the description should contain relevant information regarding the project initiative, and any information that might be useful to highlight the need of funds and their benefits.
+The requests should follow a specific template and contain relevant information regarding the project initiative, as well as any information that might be useful to highlight the need for funds and their benefits.

 The Pull Request template below should be completed with a Pull Request containing an addition to the `PROJECT_FUND/{CurrentYear}.md` spreadsheet from this repository, filling the required information.